-INTEREST OF AMICUS CURIAE
+INTEREST OF AMICUS CURIAE1

-Amicus Constitutional Accountability Center (CAC) is a think tank, public interest law firm, and action center dedicated to fulfilling the progressive promise of our Constitution's text, history, and values.
+Amicus Constitutional Accountability Center (CAC) is a think tank, public interest law firm, and action center dedicated to fulfilling the progressive promise of our Constitution's text and history.
 CAC works in our courts, through our government, and with legal scholars to improve understanding of the Constitution and preserve the rights, freedoms, and structural safeguards that our nation's charter guarantees.
-CAC accordingly has a strong interest in this case and in the scope of Congress's investigative powers under Article I.
+CAC accordingly has a strong interest in this case and in the scope of Congress's investigative powers.